Holy War (board game)

 Holy War is a science fiction board wargame published by Metagaming Concepts in 1979 in which two groups battle each other inside a pocket universe.

 Description

-An immense space-dwelling creature has enclosed a cosmic anomaly within itself, and created a pocket universe in which intelligent life developed.
+An immense space-dwelling creature was able to seal a cosmic anomaly inside its nebulous form, creating a pocket universe in which intelligent life inadvertently developed.
 The intelligent life gradually divided into the Sunthrowers, who do not believe their universe is a god and want to destroy it to gain their freedom, and the Holy Band, who believe that the Sunthrowers are heretics who must be stopped.

 Holy War is a two-player game in which one player controls the Sunthrowers, and the other controls the Holy Band.

 Combat is done in three dimensions, and movement uses a dual horizontal and vertical system previously used in Godsfire.